Nai (pan flute)

-The nai (archaic: muscal) is a Romanian diatonic pan flute used since the 17th century in a lot of genres.
+The nai (archaic: muscal) is a traditional Romanian diatonic pan flute used in a lot of genres.

 Structure

-The nai has usually at least 20 pipes made of bamboo or reed.
+The nai usually has at least 20 pipes made of bamboo or reed.
 They are arranged in a curved array, allowing a greater speed of play.
 Generally the longer, lower pipes are on the right.
 The pitch of each pipe is adjusted with beeswax; usually nais are tuned in G for Romanian folk music, or in C for classical.
 Traditional Romanian pan flutes have tubes with varying diameters which go from wide to narrow as you go up the scale, to maintain the volume/length ratio of the tube and therefore produce the best consistent tone quality.